sagesharp/code-of-conduct-template/procedures/onboarding-committee-members.md

 Confirmed committee members will be given access to the following committee resources:

- * [LIST] [Do not link to the location of the resources, but list their general nature.
-E.g. "Committee private mailing list" or "Committee private forum" or "Reports Google Drive folder"]
+ * [FIXME this is an example list.
+Do not link to the location of the resources, but list their general nature.]
+ * Committee mailing lists or Google groups lists
+ * Aliases they use to send committee email
+ * Private forums/chat servers, or private slack/Zulip channels for the committee members
+ * All shared documents (such as Google Docs or private wiki pages) for reports
+ * The shared spreadsheet for report statuses
+ * Event registration data

 ## License and Attribution